whatmakeart/modeling-and-fabrication/content/modules/05-laser-cutting-fabrication/5-08-cut-out-and-assemble-laser-cut-project/index.md

 ## Cut out your Project

 Go to the think[box] and cut out your project.
 If something doesn't work out right, modify your model and try to cut it out again.
+If you need additional plywood or plywood of a different thickness, contact your instructor.

+## Assemble Project

+1. Use sandpaper or a sander to remove burn marks on the surface and ash discoloration.
+The burn marks on the edges are fine as is.
+2. Then use a combination of friction fit, glue, and fasteners to assemble your laser cut project.
+3. Remove any excess glue.
+4. Sand any remaining rough edges.
+5. Apply wood finish or paint as desired
+   - (wax, a weak finish is available in the fab studios)
+   - (Danish Oil, a more durable wipe on finish is available from your instructor)
+   - (water based Polyurethane is available at the store)
+   - (acrylic paints work well on wood)
+6. Bring completed project to class.

+## Using Acrylic

+The laser cutters can cut acrylic plastic.
+Make sure you leave the protective paper on the acrylic so it can be identified.
+Polycarbonate is not able to be cut so you must be able to read the protective paper to determine the material.
+Acrylic cuts cleanly on the laser cutter without the burn marks of wood.

+[House of Plastics](https://www.hpmanufacturing.com/hop/) on Carnegie Avenue in Cleveland sells scrap cutoff pieces of acrylic by the pound.
+These are usually pretty big pieces and cost a fraction of what they would new.
+It is a great place to get acrylic material for making projects.

+HP Manufacturing
+3705 Carnegie Avenue
+Cleveland, Ohio 44115

-# Grading Rubric
+## Grading Rubric

 <div class="responsive-table-markdown">